-Pitch pipes that reproduce the pitch frequencies used in the study include:
+Pitch pipes that reproduce the pitches used in the study include:

 Learn to chant by improvising and repeating short rhythmic phrases, vocalizing them with a ‘nonsense’ syllable (e.g. “bahhh bah bah bahhh bahhh”).

-For added rhythmic effect, you can punctuate your chants with rising and falling vocal inflections, varying your pitch and volume to give them a ‘sing-song’ quality and adding a sense of pulse and movement.
-These inflections should fall within your normal speaking range, versus singing the chants using distinct pitches.
+For added rhythmic effect, you can punctuate your chants with rising and falling vocal inflections, varying your pitch and volume to give them a sing-song quality and adding a sense of pulse and movement.
+These inflections should fall within your normal speaking range, versus singing the chants using musical pitches.

-As you chant, learn to move gently in time with the beat of your chant in whatever way feels natural.
+To start, begin chanting and then learn to move gently in time with the beat of your chant in whatever way feels natural.